 The vaccine site was run by Virginia Mason, aided by Amazon (they called it the "Amazon Super Vac Site) handling physical logistics.
 When he arrived for his appointment, the line looked amazingly long.
 However, it moved quickly, and with a 9:00 AM appointment, he finally received his shot by 9:20 AM, and out by 9:35.
 He developed a slight headache, and a sore arm.
 He has a huge, dark purple bruise on his injection site, but no pain in the bruised area.
 He knows he got lucky, and that others could not get an appointment, some of our friends cannot get a vaccine, even though they are over 65 years old.

 When Dad had a job cooking in diners, we had plenty of food in the house.
-A few times he took me to a restaurant supplier in Oxnard to shop for the restaurant, but I wonder now if he charged the diner for stuff we brought home.
-I'm not sure about that.
-I do know that when he had a job cooking, the kitchen at home was stocked.
-He'd bake pies, cakes, cinnamon rolls, make stews and soups and pot roast.
+A few times he took me to a restaurant supplier in Oxnard to shop for the restaurant, but I wonder now if he charged the diner for stuff he brought home.
+I'm not sure, but I do wonder.
+I do know that whenever Riley had a job cooking, the kitchen at home was stocked.
+He'd bake pies, cakes, cinnamon rolls, make stews, soups, pot roast.
 He also brought home butter, coffee, pots and pans, utensil, and once a bunch of chairs.
 My mother said he was stealing from his employers.
 I still hope he didn't steal... but when I really think about it, it seems that he did.

 "You can't say I didn't feed you," Dad would often say.
 He said that, and yet we did run out of food, plenty of times.
 My older sister remembers those times with no food in the house much better than I do, but I do recall one night my mother had a breakdown, and she began frantically picking dandelion leaves from the front yard to eat.
 She made a small salad with oil and vinegar.